quantify-os/quantify-scheduler/docs/usage.rst

 Introduction
 ----------------
 Quantify-scheduler is a module for writing quantum programs.
-It is designed for experimentalists to easily define complex experiments, and produces synchronized pulse schedules to be distributed to control hardware.
+It features a unique hybrid control model allowing quantum gate- and pulse-level descriptions to be combined in a clearly defined and hardware-agnostic way.

-The :mod:`quantify.scheduler` can be used to schedule operations on the control hardware.
+Quantify-scheduler is designed to allow experimentalists to easily define complex experiments, and produces synchronized pulse schedules to be distributed to control hardware.

-The :mod:`quantify.scheduler` is designed to provide access to hardware functionality at a high-level (hardware agnostic) interface.
+Quantify-scheduler can be understood by understanding the following concepts:

-To understand how the scheduler works it is important to understand the basic concepts.
+- :ref:`Schedules<sec-schedule>` describing when an operation needs to be applied.
-In the quantify scheduler, multiple :class:`~quantify.scheduler.types.Operation` s acting on :class:`~quantify.scheduler.Resource` s are added to a :class:`~quantify.scheduler.Schedule` which is then compiled for execution on a backend.
+- :ref:`Operations<sec-operation>` describing what needs to be done.
-The :class:`~quantify.scheduler.Schedule` is responsible for scheduling *when* operations are applied, the :class:`~quantify.scheduler.types.Operation` is responsible for specifying *what* is applied, while the :class:`~quantify.scheduler.Resource` is responsible for *where* it is applied.
+- :ref:`Resources<sec-resources>` describing where an operation should be applied.

-To schedule operations on control hardware different compilation steps take the schedule and compile it for a hardware backend.
+- :ref:`Compilation<sec-compilation>` between different abstraction layers and onto a (hardware) backend.

-These compilation steps depend on configuration files that describe how to translate gates into pulses, and pulses onto the control hardware.
-This is described in detail in :ref:`the section on compilation<Compilation>`.
+The following table shows an overview of the different concepts and how these are represented at the gate- and pulse-level abstraction.

 .. list-table:: Overview of concepts and their representation at different levels of abstraction